It’s important for your story, and your audience, that you carefully track your continuity.

 What Is A Continuity Error?

-Written continuity errors can occur when the writer forgets a small detail about the characters, such as eye colour, when you forget what backstory you’ve previously revealed, such as family or past relationships, or when you fail to track your characters emotional state from one scene to the next.
+Written continuity errors can occur when the writer forgets a small detail about the characters.
+You might forget somebody’s eye colour or hair colour.
+Maybe you’ll forget how much backstory you’ve previously revealed, such as family or past relationships.
+Or you might fail to track your characters emotional state from one scene to the next.

-When you forget a detail, it’s usually something so small that it slips past you unnoticed because of how much you’re already remembering, but because your audience isn’t burdened with the task of remembering everywhere the characters have been and everywhere they’re going, they’re more likely to notice the mistakes.
+When you forget a detail, it’s usually something so small that it slips past you unnoticed.
+You’re already remembering so much that tiny details can get dropped in favour of the big plot lines.
+However, your audience isn’t burdened with the task of remembering everywhere the characters have been and everywhere they’re going.
+The big plot lines don’t overwhelm them, so they’re more likely to notice the little mistakes.

 Why Do Continuity Errors Happen?

 The first thing to remember is that continuity errors, in first drafts especially, are common and not a problem.
 You’re trying to create an entire world, and manage and construct the lives of multiple people within it.
-If this your second, third, fourth book in a series, you’re not only managing the lives as they currently are, but you’re trying to keep the lives and events of all their formers stories in your head too.
-If you’ve written things outside of that series, you’re trying to keep your head on which characters you’re writing now, and not letting the history blur into your other works.
+If this your second, third, fourth book in a series, it’s even harder.
+You’re not only managing the lives as they currently are, but you’re trying to keep the lives and events of all their formers stories in your head too.
+If you write stories outside of your series as well, the pressure increases.
+You are tracking these stories, and you’re making sure there’s no bleed through.
+One story world can’t accidentally mix into another if you’re not really careful.

 My first book, Lilly Prospero And The Magic Rabbit, came out in 2016.
 Since then I’ve written two other adult books, a children’s book, a TV show and a film.
 That is a lot of life, a lot of history and events, I’m trying to manage in my own head as well as vaguely keeping track of my own existence.
 Normal people, the non-story tellers, only have to keep on top of their own life.
 I couldn’t possibly tell you every tiny detail of every event in my first book, but I’m currently working on the third…